AlainRusnov/GumBall-Bank/README.md

 The goal of Gumball Bank was to create a SPA with only pure language.
 The challenge was to not use frameworks.
 No libraries.
 No abstraction.
-See what happens.
 Coded using vanilla JS, html, css.